neo-ngd/NEO-Tutorial/en/9-smartContract/Give_an_ITO.md

 ## MintToken

 The `MintToken` method is the most important method in the ITO contract (which also has more things to learn).
+Think of the idea that project is published and offer its tokens as a share of that project.
+What customer can to is donate NEO on the hand to that project and get it's `NEP-5token` as a share of that project.
+This process we call it `MintToken`

+Now let us implement the `MintToken` function.
 Firstly, in the `MintToken` method, we have to fetch the `Transaction` object first, which is the script container for this smart contract.
 ```csharp
 Transaction tx = (Transaction)ExecutionEngine.ScriptContainer;
 ```